toranoko0518/demo-fingerprint/README.md

-This is demo app for GitHub API v3 with Retrofit and RxJava.
+This is demo app for fingerprint authentication.

 i | ii | iii
 --- | --- | ---